oskarcokl/fundamentals-course/README.md

   ready to fork and work through yourself
 - `main` — my own implementation as I progress through the phases

+I would recommend not downloading this curriculum but rahter using the ideas behind this curriculum and building one yourself that is specifically tailored to you.

 ## Status

 Active and in progress.
 This is a living curriculum, I'm working